marmoi/dcase2021_task1a_baseline/README.md

 #### System description

 The system implements a convolutional neural network (CNN) based approach, where log mel-band energies are first extracted for each 10-second signal, and a network consisting of two CNN layers and one fully connected layer is trained to assign scene labels to the audio signals.
-Model size of the baseline is 90.82 KB.
+Model size of the baseline when using keras model quantization is 90.82 KB and 89.82 KB when using TFLite quantization.

 ##### Parameters